-Martin Walton is professor by special appointment in spiritual care and chaplaincy studies ('Bijzonder hoogleraar geestelijke verzorging') at the Protestant Theological University, Groningen, The Netherlands.
-The chair is funded by the foundation Deo Volente.
+Martin Walton is professor emeritus of spiritual care and chaplaincy studies at the Protestant Theological University, Groningen, The Netherlands.

 Together with Dr. Sjaak Körver of Tilburg School of Catholic Theology, Martin Walton coördinates the Dutch Case Studies Project in Chaplaincy Care, in which about sixty chaplains from different fields of health care and government service participate, along with ten researchers from four different Dutch universities.
 In research communities of 8 to 12 chaplains under supervision of an academic researcher, the chaplains evaluate case studies according to a set format and procedure for the sake of identifying good practices.
 (See separate page on the Case Studies Project).